Design Strategies - Water

 Flowmeter Rebate

 The Flowmeter Pilot Rebate Program gives customers information about their water use, potential leaks, and incidences of high water use.
 This program offers rebates for a newer set of smart flowmeters that can monitor usage in near real-time and is open to all EBMUD customers.
-Other EBMUD rebates and incentives can be found here.
+Learn about other EBMUD rebates and incentives.

 WaterSmart Home Survey Kit